 The cycle time is the period that a product requires to complete from scratch.
 It is only measured in the production process.
-Whereas, the lead time defines the time required between the order placing to deliver it properly.
+Whereas, the lead time defines the time required between the order placing and to delivery of it properly.

-2 Suitable Examples to Calculate Lead Time in Excel
+How to Calculate Lead Time in Excel: 2 Suitable Examples

 Now, let us go through some examples to understand lead time in detail.

 1. Lead Time Calculation for Manufacturer in Excel